cmantuano/askdata-docs/docs/how-to-train-a-synonym.md

 ---
-title: How to train a synonym
+title: How to add a synonym
 keywords: documentation
 last_updated: October 15th, 2020
 tags: [admin-guide]